rhyslbw/jc-remote-worker-observer/README.md

 # jc-remote-worker-observer
 Demonstration of an issue with Job-Collection and a remote Meteor worker

-Inside there are two Meteor apps, Server and Remote Worker.
-The dev branch of job-collection and job have been cloned and added to the projects.
+Inside there are two Meteor apps, jc-server and jc-remote-worker.
+The dev branch of job-collection and job have been linked as submodules.

 To reproduce: